OpenNebula/docs/source/operation/users_groups_management/manage_users.rst

 **ONE_XMLRPC_TIMEOUT**

-Lets you to decide the number of seconds before the xmlrpc request for a operation is canceled.
+Number of seconds to wait before a xmlrpc request timeouts.

 **ONE_AUTH**